dsubject/my-gatsby-portfolio/src/markdown-pages/green-web-design.md

 Thanks to the minimalist design of this site, my homepage releases only <a href="https://www.websitecarbon.com/website/daniellesubject-com/" target="_blank">0.04g of CO2 per page</a> visit — that's a difference of 206.2 kg annually compared to the average website.

+I didn't write this post to tell you how to build a site.
+I'm not asking you to build an HTML-looking web page from the 90s either (although nostalgia is hot nowadays).
+My goal is to <b>encourage others to think about the long term impact of short term choices</b>.

 Before I get into the nitty gritty of how I did this, let's talk about what happens when you type in a URL and hit "enter".

 A web page is built using HTML, CSS and usually some JavaScript.
 HTML is a markup language, meaning it is the reason you see pieces of information displayed on a web page.
 For example, images, paragraph text, titles, and other pieces of a page are displayed using HTML.
 The HTML is also responsible for telling search engines and browsers what is on a page.
 For example: